tangadipallipavani/pavani/README.md

-- 👋 Hi, I’m @tangadipallipavani
+- 👋 Hi, I’m pavani
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m searching for a Job
-- 📫 How to reach me ...
+- 📫 At my Home

 <!---
 tangadipallipavani/tangadipallipavani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.